 - General transcription factor proteins (GTFs).
 The general transcription factor proteins include the TFIID, TFIIA, TFIIB, TFIIF, TFIIE, and TFIIH proteins described in Part 9.
 These proteins function to recruit RNA polymerase II to the core promoter to begin transcription.
 The general transcription factors are required for all transcription events.
 If these general transcription factors are the only proteins involved, the gene is transcribed at the basal level.
 The general transcription factors are also required for transcription rates above this basal level.

 - Regulatory transcription factor proteins.
 Regulatory transcription factors function to regulate transcription by either increasing transcription above the basal level or decreasing transcription below the basal level.
 An activator protein increases the level of transcription above the basal level; a repressor protein decreases the level of transcription below the basal level.
 Many activator and repressor proteins are only expressed in certain tissues or at certain times during development, thus playing a critical role in tissue-specific or time-specific gene expression.

 Transcription factors proteins are trans-acting factors (i.e., can regulate genes found throughout the genome) and bind to DNA sequences called cis-acting elements (i.e., the DNA binding sites for these transcription factors tend to be near the genes they control) (see figure 14.2).
-However, these cis-acting elements do not need to be immediately adjacent to the core and regulatory promoters.
+However, these cis-acting elements do not need to be immediately adjacent to the core promoter.
 Some transcription factor binding sites can be within the gene that they control or can be thousands of base pairs away.